 - Add the stock, most of the mint, and all of the pesto.
 Bring to a boil and let simmer for about 5 minutes.

-- Remove from the heat and carefully blitz in a food processor or using a hand blender to make a thick soup.
+- Remove from the heat and carefully blitz in a food processor in batches or use a hand blender to make a thick soup.

 - Return to the pot and stir in the mascarpone along with a hefty dash of salt and dried rosemary.
 Serve with a sprinkling of Parmesan, the remaining mint and an extra dollop of mascarpone.

-- I would also encourage you to experiment with different pestos – my favorite variation of this soup was with a cashew and basil pesto.
+I would encourage you to experiment with different pestos – my favorite variation of this soup was with a cashew and basil pesto.

-- You can also carry this soup into the colder months and consider leaving out the mint.
-Maybe even substitute a little chili instead.
+This soup is great for warmer weather, but you can carry it into the colder months too.
+Perhaps consider leaving out the mint and substituting a little chili instead.